TEL:+32 2 554 72 40

 Avenue Louise 480, 1050 Brussels, Belgium

-Nicholas Banasevic is Managing Director in the Brussels office of Gibson, Dunn & Crutcher, and is an economist by background*.
-A member of the firm’s Antitrust and Competition practice group, he is a former European Commission DG Competition Head of Unit and was at the center of numerous landmark antitrust decisions in Europe.
+Nicholas Banasevic is Managing Director in the Brussels office of Gibson, Dunn & Crutcher, and is an economist by background.* A member of the firm’s Antitrust and Competition Practice Group and its Privacy, Cybersecurity and Data Innovation Group, he is a former European Commission DG Competition Head of Unit who was at the center of numerous landmark antitrust decisions in Europe.
+He brings this extensive experience to Gibson Dunn’s global and multi-disciplinary work.

-Mr. Banasevic advises clients across the technology, life sciences and financial industries on European antitrust enforcement and policy issues, and brings invaluable business-oriented solutions for risk management strategies.
+Nicholas advises clients across a broad range of sectors on European antitrust enforcement and regulatory issues, and brings invaluable business-oriented solutions for risk management strategies.
 He offers a wealth of experience in dealing with complex and high-profile European antitrust investigations and regulatory matters, including the up-coming Digital Markets Act.

 * Nicholas is not an attorney and is not admitted to practice law.